BRENDAN-LU/RankLogit/ranklogit/README.txt

     'python setup.py build_ext --inplace'
 in this ranklogit directory to automatically compile a Python extension.

-As a rough guide here, for windows - install MSVC, and for Linux - install GCC.
+In terms of compilers...for windows - install MSVC, and for Linux - install GCC.
-If, despite these, Cython issue persist, the Python docs (linked above) will have all the most up-to-date details.
+If, despite these, compilation issue persist, the Python docs (linked above) will have all the most up-to-date details.

 https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html